Safeguarding and Child Protection Policy and Procedures

 All staff at our school/s believe that a range of other school policies are central to many aspects of our Safeguarding and Child Protection Policy, and this document should therefore be read in conjunction with our policies for: Attendance, Behaviour management, Health & safety, Complaints policy and procedures, Guiding Principles and Equalities Policy, Whistleblowing policy, Code of conduct.

-Golborne and Maxilla school/s understand that its work in safeguarding and protecting children must have regard for the national guidance issued by the Secretary of State and should be in line with local guidance and procedures.
-In line with the Governments vision for all services for children and young people and the department for Education Statutory Guidance’ Keeping children Safe in Education’ September 2020.
+Golborne and Maxilla Nursery school/s understand that its work in safeguarding and protecting children must have regard for the national guidance issued by the Secretary of State and should be in line with local guidance and procedures.
+In line with the Governments vision for all services for children and young people and the department for Education Statutory Guidance’ Keeping children Safe in Education’ September 2022.
 Our Safeguarding and Child Protection Policy has due regard to relevant legislation.
-We ensure that all staff has read Part 1 of the guidance and that they understand that safeguarding and promoting the welfare of children is the responsibility of all staff at the school.
+We ensure that all staff have read Part 1 of the guidance and that they understand that safeguarding and promoting the welfare of children is the responsibility of all staff at the school.
 We ensure that staff who have direct contact with children have also read Appendix A of the guidance.

 We will ensure that our procedures for safeguarding children are compliant with the London Child Protection Procedures produced by the London Safeguarding Children Board.
 Those procedures have been adopted by the Tri-Borough Local Safeguarding Children Board and are available at https://www.londoncp.co.uk/chapters/A_contents.html

 This policy is based on the Department for Education’s statutory guidance Keeping_children_safe_in_education_2022 and Working Together to Safeguard Children (2018), and the Governance Handbook.
 We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners.